 - ‘UMan’ features bicolored red and orange flowers.

 - ‘Primrose Beauty’ blooms in a soft shade of yellow and has silvery leaves.

 - ‘Medicine Wheel Mountain’ has bright yellow flowers with ruffled petals.
 It is shorter than most cultivars and spreads about 4 feet (1 m.) wide.

 Potentilla Plant Care

 Potentilla needs full sun or light shade.
 A little shade during the heat of the day keeps the plant blooming longer.
-It prefers moist, fertile, well-drained soil, but tolerates, clay, rocky, alkaline, dry or poor soils.
+It prefers moist, fertile, well-drained soil but tolerates clay, rocky, alkaline, dry, or poor soils.
 Strong disease and insect resistance makes growing Potentilla easy.
 Here are some tips on how to care for Potentilla:

 - Water Potentilla shrubs during prolonged dry spells.
 The plant survives without consistent watering but thrives when it gets plenty of moisture.
 This Native American shrub grows wild in boggy soils.

 - At the end of the flowering season, cut out the old branches at ground level or rejuvenate the shrub by cutting the entire plant back to ground level and allowing it to regrow.
-After a few years, it takes on an awkward shape unless you cut all the way back.
+After a few years, it takes on an awkward shape unless you cut it all the way back.

 - Use organic mulch to help the soil retain moisture and discourage weeds.
-Pull back the mulch before the first freeze, and then push it back around the plant when the ground is frozen.
+Pull back the mulch before the first freeze and then push it back around the plant when the ground is frozen.